josevazf/42-Born2BeRoot/README.md

 `su -` (substitute user) - login to the root account

-`apt update` - installs the updated versions found on the previous command
+`apt update` - fetches the latest version of the package list from your distro's software repository, and any third-party repositories you may have configured

-`apt upgrade`- install the sudo package that grants root privileges to users
+`apt upgrade`- install the updated versions found on the previous command

 `apt install sudo` - install the sudo package that grants root privileges to users

 `dpkg -l | grep sudo` - verify if sudo was successfully installed

-Now we need to create a new group called *user42* and add our user to that group, see some helpful commands:
+Now we need to create a new group called *user42* and add our user to that group.
+During defense we will create a new user for the evaluator and add it to a new group called *evaluating*.
+Some helpful commands to achieve that:

 `sudo groupadd <groupname>` - create a new group